If you have an old credit card that you don’t use anymore, should you keep the account open or close it?

 Pro Tip: Get a Retention Offer or Downgrade Your Account

 Try to get a retention offer or downgrade before closing a credit card account.
-I recently called to close a card with an annual fee that I no longer considered worthwhile for my needs.
+I recently called to close a card with an annual fee that was no longer worthwhile for my needs.
 When I called, the operator transferred me to a retention department, and that’s where I got an offer for a new card bonus with a certain spend requirement.
 It was a good offer, so I kept the card and earned the bonus.

 If you can’t get a good retention offer, ask about downgrading to a card with no annual fee.
 I recently converted my old American Express EveryDay Preferred to the EveryDay card when I shifted my spending habits to a card with better rewards.
 Downgrading meant I didn’t have an annual fee but could keep the account open for credit building purposes.